 Extruded polystyrene (XPS)

-Easily recognized by its blue, green, or pink color, XPS falls in the middle of the three types of rigid-foam insulation in both cost and R-value.
-Used most in walls or below grade applications XPS is recyclable.
-At about R-5 per inch, XPS costs around 42¢ per sq. ft. for a 1-in.-thick 4×8 panel.
+Easily recognized by its blue, green, or pink color, extruded polystyrene falls in the middle of the three types of rigid-foam insulation in both cost and R-value.
+Used most in walls or below grade applications, XPS is recyclable, and at about R-5 per inch, costs around 42¢ per sq. ft. for a 1-in.-thick 4×8 panel.
 XPS comes unfaced or with a number of different plastic facings.
 Unfaced 1-in.-thick XPS has a perm rating around 1, making it semipermeable.
 Thicker and faced XPS is stronger and can have a lower perm rating, but either way, it is considered a vapor retarder, not a vapor barrier.
 XPS absorbs more moisture than other insulations over the long term, and as a result its warranty doesn’t honor R-value retention over the long haul.

 Polyisocyanurate (Polyisco, ISO)